 Winter can bring great opportunities for airgun shooters.
 Mat Manning explains how to make the most of your shooting and stay comfortable when the temperature plunges

 Most of my winter pest control with air rifles revolves around shooting grey squirrels.
-It’s much easier to pinpoint these greedy rodents when the mercury falls below zero.
-It’s not half as difficult to spot them in the trees after frosts and blustery winds have stripped away foliage to leave the branches bare, but there’s much more to it than that.
+It’s much easier to pinpoint these greedy rodents when the mercury falls below zero and frosts and blustery winds have stripped away foliage to leave the branches bare.

-Natural food in the form of beechmast, sweet chestnuts and acorns is starting to run low, and any morsels that were stashed during the autumn glut will be difficult to unearth when hard frosts leave the ground frozen solid.
+In addition, natural food in the form of beechmast, sweet chestnuts and acorns is running low, and the squirrel will find it hard to unearth its stash from frozen ground.
 For this reason, man-made food sources such as pheasant feeders act like magnets to squirrels when times are tough — you can also expect to find rats, corvids and even woodpigeon plundering grain put out by the gamekeeper.

 If you don’t share your ground with a pheasant shoot, you can create your own feeding station by putting out a hopper loaded with corn or peanuts — hungry squirrels will home in on it in no time.

 Layering is the key to good temperature management.
-I always wear a long-sleeved bamboo-fibre vest, long-sleeved shirt and lightweight fleece beneath my shooting jacket when heading out in the cold, and I’ll add another fleece if there’s a really chilly wind blasting in.
+I always wear a long-sleeved bamboo-fibre vest, long-sleeved shirt and lightweight fleece beneath my shooting jacket when heading out in the cold.
+I’ll add another fleece if there’s a really chilly wind blasting in.
 A pair of quilted trousers is a great addition to your winter wardrobe, and will certainly help to keep you toasty.
-I also wear two thick pairsof socks as standard, and will even slip hand-warmer pads into my boots if I’m planning to spend long periods sitting still in extreme cold.
+I also wear two thick pairs of socks as standard, and will even slip hand-warmer pads into my boots if I’m planning to spend long periods sitting still in extreme cold.

-Fingers are just as vulnerable as toes, so lightweight summer gloves aren’t going to do the job.
+Fingers are just as vulnerable as toes.
 Neoprene gloves are great for most winter shooting, but I’ll opt for chunky mittens on days when the temperature is unlikely to rise above zero.
 Gloves with fold-back fingers are really handy, as you don’t need to take them right off for fiddly jobs such as reloading and touching off the trigger.

-Headwear also needs to be upgraded for winter stake-outs.
-I’d advise swapping your summer baseball cap for something made from wool or fleece, because keeping your head and ears warm makes a huge difference when trying to stay comfortable in wintry weather.
+On your head wear something made from from wool or fleece, because keeping your head and ears warm makes a huge difference when trying to stay comfortable in wintry weather.
 It’s also worth wearing a scarf or snood to insulate the gap around your collar, and you can pull it over your face if there’s an icy blast.